-Significant losses have been observed at 1st and 2nd order watercourses but monitoring of 3rd and 4th order watercourses85 shows no strong evidence that there are losses significant for surface water supplies.
-However, the absence of strong evidence does not necessarily mean that significant consequences do not exist.
-The numerical models used to detect or predict flow consequences cannot provide the accuracy required to conclude on small (but potentially significant) consequences.
-A summary of modelled flow losses is included in Chapter 4 of this report.
+Significant losses have been observed at 1st and 2nd order watercourses but monitoring of 3rd and 4th order watercourses113 shows no strong evidence that there are losses significant for surface water supplies.
+However, the methods used to detect flow losses do not always provide a high level of confidence.
+The methods are reviewed later in this Chapter, and a summary of modelled flow losses is included in Chapter 4 of this report.